Skip Navigation

 Package Version

-Before continuing, make sure the app’s dependencies have been installed locally.
+Before continuing, ensure that you have installed the app’s dependencies locally.

 If you’re on a Microsoft Windows system, run this: